King Charles III rides on horseback in first official birthday parade | KRDO

 Queen Camilla joined her husband to watch the 1st Battalion Welsh Guards troop their color, or regimental flag, in front of hundreds of Guardsmen and officers.
 The regiment carried out intricate battlefield drill maneuvers to music, with Kensington Palace previously describing this year’s musical program as having “a distinctly Welsh theme,” with new compositions from the band specially for the occasion.

-After the parade, the royal party will return to Buckingham Palace and watch an extended military flypast.
+After the parade, the royal party returned to Buckingham Palace along the same route.
+There they made a balcony appearance to watch an extended military flypast and greet a sea of royal supporters.
 A similar display had to be scaled back after the King’s coronation last month because of poor weather.

+The King was joined on the balcony by working members of the royal family and their children.
+William and Kate’s children clearly enjoyed the aerial display, pointing up as the aircraft blazed overhead.

 “We are very proud to be able to showcase our capabilities to our Commander-in-Chief, on this historic occasion for His Majesty the King,” Chief of the Air Staff, Air Chief Marshal Richard Knighton said ahead of the event.